pingcap/docs-cn/sql-plan-replayer.md

 > **Note:**
 >
-> The result file of `PLAN REPLAYER CAPTURE` is kept in the TiDB cluster for up to one hour.
-After one hour, TiDB deletes the file.
+> The result file of `PLAN REPLAYER CAPTURE` is kept in the TiDB cluster for up to one week.
+After one week, TiDB deletes the file.

 ## Use `PLAN REPLAYER CONTINUOUS CAPTURE`